ex16x41/DS/README.md

 🛠️ This is not the final version, I am looking into adding more cool things for this in the future when thre's time.

-⛔ OSINTYR was created and to be used only be used for educational purposes, therfore any all liability and responsability from the usage of this tool is on the user itself.
+⛔ OSINTYR was created and to be used only for educational purposes, therfore any all liability and responsability from the usage of this tool is on the user itself.

 📭 Feedback/ideas are welcomed!